This instant pot ham and bean soup is hearty, healthy and tasty.

 - This can be water or vegetable, beef, or chicken stock—or a mix.
 The liquid should cover your beans, plus an extra 2-3” above the top.

 - To remove any bones and the bay leaves/rosemary stem, I suggest running a slotted spoon through the soup.
+Pay careful attention as you do this: if you feel any "clunks," you know there's a bone to fish out.

 - I sometimes just buzz an immersion blender through the slow-cooker a few times: the soup will still be chunky, but it will have a thicker consistency.